 - In Castlevania: Portrait of Ruin had one quest requiring you to have explored 888% of the map.
 Yes, that number is correct.
 Doing so opens up the Bonus Level Of Hell.

 - Castlevania: Symphony of the Night had the Walk Armor which increased its power by how much of the map you had explored, becoming the strongest armor in the game when both maps are completely filled.
 Percentage of the map explored also affected which of the Multiple Endings you received.

 - The shop in Lament of Innocence has improved varieties of armor that become available when you hit certain thresholds of map exploration.

 - Ultima Underworld awarded experience points for exploring the Abyss.

-- Fallout 3, Reilly, a mercenary leader, will ask you to map out the Capital Wasteland in exchange for caps after you save her squad.
+- Fallout 3, Reilly, a mercenary leader, will ask you to map out the Capital Wasteland in exchange for 30 caps for each spot after you save her squad.
 The unmarked quest, Geomapping with Reilly, can be made easier by using the "Explorer" perk, which reveals every location but doesn't discover them, or by using the Fallout Wiki and major landmarks to find your way without wasting a perk slot.

 - Fallout 2 has a couple small-scale cartography quests in Vault City: one is exploring the eight map squares surrounding Gecko; the other one is finding a route to the capital of the NCR.